April is fast approaching. Before you know it, we'll be knee-deep in P60s and P11Ds.

 Final deadline: Due on the 19th of July if paying by post, otherwise due on the 22nd of July.

 Pay tax & NIC due from PSA

 Any PAYE Settlement Agreement (PSA) you agreed to with HMRC will also incur a tax and Class 1B National Insurance Contribution.

 Remember that a PSA allows you to fulfil tax obligations on your employees' behalf for specific benefits and expenses.
 Since paying tax for an employee is seen as a benefit in kind in itself, there's tax due on top of that tax.

 If your head is spinning, don't worry - payroll software like PayFit, can automate these kinds of tax calculations for you.

 Final deadline: October 22nd

 Never miss a deadline again

 Taking the fuss out of payroll is what we do best here at PayFit.

-We aim to make sure that you never miss another deadline for HMRC again, even when due dates and regulations change.
+We aim to make sure you don't miss a deadline for HMRC ever again, even when due dates and regulations change.